-This easy vegetarian soup recipe hits all the marks: it’s warm, cozy, and comforting.
+This easy vegetarian soup hits all the marks: it’s warm, cozy, and comforting.
 It’s cheesy.
 And it has loads of vegetables – but you don’t really feel like you’re eating a healthy vegetable soup.

 It has the perfect blend of both broccoli and cauliflower, and of course some carrot, too, for the just-right balance.